mauriziopaul/blog/_posts/2015-11-16-antibody-fingerprinting.md

 use_math: true
 ---

 In this [Science paper][science-paper] by Georgiev et al. (2013), the authors use a panel of antibody clusters against a panel of virus strains to generate a reference panel of _antibody fingerprints_ that are then used to characterize multiclonal sera.
 The notation and some clues about recoding their work in `R` is given below.
+(Images in this post are best visualized using the Safari browser.
+Apologies to users on other browsers as I attempt to fix this.)

 ## Antibody Clustering
 Stendarting with the antibody clustering analysis (on page 4 of the supplemental), let: